d44-scription/scription-api/README.md

-# COMP3000-scription-web
+# COMP3000-scription-api

-Web application component of the Scription application
+API for the Scription application

 ## Running locally